MicrosoftDocs/msteams-docs/msteams-platform/concepts/app-fundamentals-overview.md

 ---
 title: Plan your app overview
 author: heath-hamilton
-description: Introduce the elements of planning an app, understanding use cases, app capabilities, and other Teams features. ms.topic: conceptual ms.localizationpriority: high ms.author: lajanuar
+description: Learn how to introduce the elements of planning an app, entry points extensibility, understanding use cases device capability, app capabilities, and other Teams features. ms.topic: conceptual ms.localizationpriority: high ms.author: lajanuar
-keywords: entry points extensibility use cases device capability
 ---

 # Plan your app with Teams features